-HE 2014 G-20 Summit is going to happen this month in Brisbane.
+2014 will be held on November 15 and 16 in Brisbane, Queensland.
 It is the ninth meeting of G-20 members since the global financial crisis.
-The G-20 is a forum for cooperation and consultation on matters pertaining to the international financial system.
-It studies, reviews and promotes discussion among key industrial and emerging market countries of policy issues pertaining to the promotion of international financial stability and seeks to address issues that go beyond the responsibilities of any one organisation.
+The G-20 as a forum for cooperation and consultation on matters pertaining to the international financial system.
+It studies, reviews and promotes discussion among key industrial and emerging market countries on policy issues pertaining to the promotion of international financial stability and seeks to address issues that go beyond the responsibilities of any one organisation.
 It has a played a key role after the crisis in driving global regulatory reforms.

-However, currently with the global growth not picking up, G-20 should focus to this dimension.
-In advanced economies, the legacies of the pre-crisis boom and the subsequent recession, notably high debt burdens and unemployment, still cast a shadow on the recovery and low potential growth ahead is a concern.
+However, currently with the global growth is not picking up G-20 should focus on the economic revival.
+In advanced economies, the legacies of the pre-crisis boom and the subsequent recession, notably high debt burdens and unemployment still cast a shadow on the recovery, and low potential growth ahead is a concern.
 Several emerging markets are also adjusting to lower potential growth.
-Eurozone and Japan still continue with monetary and other measures to revive growth, US indicating mixed economic data and concerns of slowdown in China prevail.
-Growth in G-20 countries, which constitute 85 per cent of the global economy, is essential to growth and development elsewhere and hence G-20 will also cooperate with institutions and countries which are not in the group.
+Eurozone and Japan still continue with monetary easing and other measures to revive growth.
+US indicating mixed economic data and concerns of slowdown in China prevail.
+Growth in G-20 countries, which constitute 85 per cent of the global economy, is essential for development elsewhere and hence G-20 will also cooperate with institutions and countries which are not in the group.

-The G-20 aim to lift global growth over the next five years by more than \$2 trillion, creating tens of millions of new jobs across the globe.
-The plan is to get to a potential increase in G-20 GDP of two per cent or more.
-Preliminary analysis by International Monetary Fund- Organisation of Economic Cooperation and Development (IMF-OECD) indicates these measures will lift our collective GDP by an additional 1.8 per cent through to 2018.
+The G-20 aim to lift global growth

+HE G-20 LEADERS' Summiting over the next five years by more than \$2 trillion, creating tens of millions of new jobs across the globe.
+The plan is to get to a potential increase in the G-20 GDP of two per cent or more.
+Preliminary analysis by IMF-OECD (International Monetary Fund-Organisation for Economic Cooperation and Development) indicates these measures will lift our collective GDP by an additional 1.8 per cent through to 2018.
 These measures, along with macroeconomic policies, are designed to lift global growth and contribute to rebalancing global demand.
+The growth strategies of the G-20 will include increasing quality investment in infrastructure, reducing barriers to trade, promote competition and lifting employment and participation.